Skip to content

 Calculating credit card costs

-Credit cards can be a useful tool to help you manage your money.
-But they don’t come without costs – in the form of interest charges and other add on fees.
-The amount you pay for your credit card borrowing will depend on the type of card you have - as well as how you use it.
-So ensure you understand how the different charges work before you use your card.
+The amount you pay for your credit card borrowing will depend on the type of card you have and how you use it, so ensure you understand how the different charges work before you use your card.

 For example, if you clear your balance in full every month, you will avoid paying any interest on what you owe, whereas if you only make the minimum monthly repayments, interest charges can soon add up.